Inquest into neonatal death highlights ultrasound errors

 In the other case, they failed to detect signs of congenital pulmonary airway malformation (CPAM) in the fetus through multiple ultrasound scans, and the baby had to have a lung removed once it was born.

-Deputy HDC Rose Wall said the common element in each case was the failure of the radiologist and sonographer to maintain their respective standard of clinical practice during the performance of multiple ultrasound scans, the article continued.
+Deputy HDC Rose Wall said the common element in each case was the failure of the radiologist and sonographer to maintain their respective standard of clinical practice in the performance of multiple ultrasound scans, the article continued.

 "This delay in diagnosis had a profound and lasting impact on the consumers concerned and their wider whānau (Maori word for the extended family group)," she stated.